 There are few places in the world that I would say have left me entirely breathless and lost for words.
 When I first started travelling at 13 years of age, everywhere I went was such an incredible adventure that it would be all I’d talk about until the next one.
 But after so much travel in the last few years, I’ve become more and more selective on the places I deem the “best” for something.
-But alas, I’m absolutely certain that this country is the best country for adventure travel.
-It has everything: mountains, one of the world’s best hiking treks, the world’s driest desert, geysers, melting icebergs, a remote island full of mystery, skiing, and so much more….
+But if you are thinking you might travel to Chile, I can promise you it is worth your while.
+In fact, I’d say Chile is my favourite country in all of South America.

 Atacama Desert, Chile